ashgazer/doc-analyser/README.md

 ##  How to generate a report

-Place txt files that you wish to have analysed in the doc folder found in the root of this application run the make generate command to have a csv that contains all the text analysis of the docs found in the folder
+Place txt files that you wish to have analysed in the doc folder found in the root of this application run the make generate command to create a csv that contains all the text analysis.
+This can be found in the output folder.

 `make generate`